Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

 Most items land near or below $20.

-Brioche by Guy Savoy at Paris & Caesars Palace: A number of items, including a ham and cheese croissant, quiche, and coffee & pastry breakfasts are offered at a price point of less than $15.
+Brioche by Guy Savoy at Paris & Caesars Palace: A number of items, including a ham-and-cheese croissant, quiche, and coffee-and-pastry breakfasts, are priced at less than $15.

-Pronto by Giada at Caesars Palace: Pronto serves an assortment of breakfast sandwiches, parfaits, and lighter fare (fruit, oatmeal, etc.) that land right on or around the $15 mark.
+Pronto by Giada at Caesars Palace: Pronto serves an assortment of breakfast sandwiches, parfaits, and lighter fare (fruit, oatmeal, etc.) that range from $10 to $15.

 Cafe Belle Madeleine at Paris: A selection of breakfast sandwiches at Cafe Belle can be yours at a sub $15 price point.

-Hash House a Go Go at LINQ: Items available at a sub-$20 price point at Hash House include a classic buttermilk flapjack, “Twisted Flapjacks”, waffles, and their 2-egg breakfast.
+Hash House a Go Go at LINQ: Items available for around $20 include a classic buttermilk flapjack, “Twisted Flapjacks”, waffles, and their 2-egg breakfast.

 Nook Express at The LINQ: The grab & go location serves a selection of breakfast sandwiches for around $11 and bagels with cream cheese for under $10.

-Westside Deli at Circus Circus: Open 24-hours, Westside Deli serves cheap breakfast around the clock.
-Items on the menu include pancakes, scrambled eggs, and a breakfast sandwich.
+Big Top Eats at Circus Circus: Open 24 hours, Westside Deli serves breakfast items around the clock, which include pancakes, scrambled eggs, and a breakfast sandwich.

-Denny’s: A known quantity for most, Denny’s has locations both at Casino Royale, and just north of MGM Grand in the showcase mall and serves cheap breakfast daily.
+Denny’s: A known quantity for most, Denny’s has locations both at Casino Royale and just north of the MGM Grand in the Showcase Mall.

 Aztec Inn Casino: Located across the street from STRAT on the north end of the Strip, Aztec Inn serves a $5 breakfast which includes 2 eggs, toast, and bacon.

 Honorable Mention – Ellis Island: Ellis Island is located a short walk behind Horseshoe and is worth the extra steps, or cheap Uber.
-While there are plenty of cheap breakfast items on the menu, my personal go-to is the $8.99 Steak and Eggs Special, which isn’t even on the menu.
+My go-to is the $14.99 Steak and Eggs Special, which isn’t even on the menu (Shhhhhhh!:).

 Cheap Breakfast on Fremont Street

-Binion’s Cafe: Almost everything on the Binion’s cafe breakfast menu qualifies as cheap, with the vast majority costing under $15.
+Binion’s Cafe: Almost everything on the Binion’s Cafe breakfast menu qualifies as cheap, with the vast majority costing under $20.
 Notable options include ham steak and eggs, pancakes, omelets, and Binion’s basic breakfast which is made up of 2 eggs, hash browns, and toast.

-Binion’s Deli: While there are only two breakfast items on the menu, they’re both inexpensive.
-The cheapest breakfast item on the menu is the Gambler Special, which is comprised of two eggs, bacon, sausage, hash browns, and toast for a hair over $10.
+Binion’s Deli: Two breakfast items at the deli cost $17.
+The first is ham steak & eggs, and the other is the Gambler Token, which consists of two eggs, bacon, sausage, hash browns, and toast for $17.

-Hash House a Go Go at Plaza: Like their Strip location, HHAGG’s Fremont Street location serves a number of inexpensive breakfast items which include a massive flapjack, “Twisted Flapjack”, waffles, and a 2-egg breakfast.
+Hash House a Go Go at Plaza: Like their Strip location, HHAGG’s Fremont Street location serves several inexpensive breakfast items, which include a massive flapjack, “Twisted Flapjack”, waffles, and a 2-egg breakfast.

 Pinkbox Doughnuts at Plaza: If grab & go is more your style, stop into Pinkbox to survey their jaw-dropping selection of doughnuts that range in price from about $2 – $6.